How to make your dorm room feel like your smart home | CNN Underscored

 Canon Ivy Mini Photo Printer ($99.99; bestbuy.com)

-A pocket sized printer, this model from Canon prints 2-inch by 3-inch photos that will look cute and fun on your desk or dorm wall.
+A pocket-size printer, this model from Canon prints 2-inch-by-3-inch photos that will look cute and fun on your desk or dorm wall.
 It connects to an app for Android or iOS so you can print new pictures throughout the semester.

 Kodak Step Wireless Mobile Photo Mini Printer ($59.99, originally $69.99; amazon.com)